How decisions are made

 - promoting multi- and interdisciplinary research

-- observing the special objectives of Academy Programmes (when making funding decisions on Academy Programmes)
+- supporting special objectives of Academy Programmes (applies to funding decisions on Academy Programmes)

 - advancing the research careers of early-career researchers and women

-- good scientific practice (e.g. treating research ethics appropriately)
+- supporting good scientific practice (e.g. treating research ethics appropriately)

 - considering principles related to IPRs